-It’s tempting for PPC managers to go after whatever will generate the highest amount of clicks, but without measuring the lifetime value of the customers that come in from those clicks, you’ll waste a lot of time & money.
+It’s tempting for PPC managers to go after the highest number of clicks, but without measuring the lifetime value of the customers who come from those clicks, you’ll waste a lot of time and money.

-- Do the majority of people look at the page and close it right away?
+- Do most people look at the page and close it right away?

 - Are you satisfied with the conversion rate from visitors to leads?

-- Of those leads, are you satisfied with the conversion from lead to customers?
+- Of those leads, are you satisfied with the conversion rate from leads to customers?

-It’s not enough just to generate clicks, but clicks from the right target market & people who are will move through your sales funnel with the least amount of friction are ideal.
+You want clicks from people who are will move through your sales funnel with the least amount of friction.

-More than half the battle is doing the market research to understand what potential visitors might be searching for, what other “interests” they might have that are synergistic with the things you sell, and where they hang out online.
+Most of the battle is doing the market research to understand what potential visitors might search for, what synergistic “interests” they might have, and where they hang out.

-If you don’t understand at a very basic level where your target market is online, how can you test anything that might bring them to you?
+If you don’t understand where your target market spends time online, how can you test anything to bring them to you?

-Only once you understand where your market “lives”, and the segments within it (problem unaware, problem aware, expert level, etc) should you start testing the ad-creative that’s going to get their attention.
+Only once you understand where your market “lives,” and the segments within it (e.g., problem aware, solution aware, etc.), start testing your ad creative to see what gets their attention.

-To ensure you don’t end up burning a ton of money, start testing your ad creative on a sample group that is large enough to get reliable data, but not so large it’s going to cost you a fortune to run the campaign.
+To avoid burning a ton of money, start testing your ad creative on a sample group that’s large enough to get reliable data but not so large to cost you a fortune.